KSHITIZJAIN00/PromptFlow-AI-Powered-Function-Call-Pipeline/README.md

-# PromptFlow: AI-Powered Function Call Pipeline
+ AI-Powered Function Call Pipeline

-## 🔍 Overview
+## Overview

 **PromptFlow** is an AI-powered natural language pipeline that interprets user queries and converts them into a structured sequence of function calls.
 It utilizes a language model (FLAN-Alpaca) to understand intents such as invoice summarization, calendar event creation, email sending, and file writing.